Joseph-Fansi-SOC/soc-analyst-portfolio/README.md

 ---

 ## Home lab
-Built a personal SOC environment with Splunk, Wazuh and Wireshark.
-Used to investigate real security cases for friends and family.
+Built a personal SOC environment with Splunk, Wazuh and Wireshark and AI for SOC analyst Used to investigate real security cases for friends and family.

 ---